Hoabinhian: Hoabinhian and plant domestication

-Hoabinhian stone artefact technology
+Hoabinhian stone artifact technology

 An experimental Hoabinhian assemblage was created and analyzed by Marwick (2008), which identified variables and methods that are the most useful in analyzing Hoabinhian assemblages.
 In particular he advocated for the use of a new method involving the dorsal cortex location of a flake.
 This method in particular was found to be especially useful in determining reduction intensity and may prove instrumental in answering broader archaeological questions involving subsistence, geographic range, and domestication.
 Based on Marwick's own research and Shoocongdej's (2000, 2006), behavioral ecological models were applied to examine human behavior through lithic assemblages which found in Tham Lod and Ban Rai rockshelters.
 In theory, high frequencies of pre-processing should reflect logistical mobility strategy.
 However, at Tham Lod, a high frequencies of pre-processing (CPM) but a residential mobility strategy (ODM) and a low intensity of occupation (PCM) was observed: We can see an internal conflict between models.
 A multiple optima model is proposed to explain this contradictory result.
 Multiple optima model allows more than one optimal scenario and is valid to explain high time-devoting lithic technology (i.e., pre-processing of lithic) and more residential mobility strategy in the same time.

 Genetic links to ancient and modern East and Southeast Asian populations

-As of 2022, only two ancient DNA samples have been extracted from individuals excavated in Hoabinhian contexts: one specimen from in Pha Faen in Bolikhamxay Province, Laos (7888 ± 40 BP) and one from Gua Cha in Ulu Kelantan, Malaysia (4319 ± 64 BP).
-While the Upper Paleolithic origins of this 'Hoabinhian ancestry' represented by the two samples are unknown, Hoabinhian ancestry has been found to be related to the main 'East Asian' ancestry component found in most modern East and Southeast Asians, although deeply diverged from it.
-Among present-day populations, the Andamanese Onge and Jarawa, and the Semang (also known as "Malaysian Negritos") and Maniq in the interior of the Malay Peninsula are genetically closest to the sampled ancient Hoabinhian individuals.
+As of 2022, only two ancient DNA samples have been extracted from individuals excavated in Hoabinhian contexts: one specimen from Pha Faen in Bolikhamxay Province, Laos (7888 ± 40 BP) and one from Gua Cha in Ulu Kelantan, Malaysia (4319 ± 64 BP).
+While the Upper Paleolithic origins of this Hoabinhian ancestry represented by the two samples are unknown, Hoabinhian ancestry has been found to be related to the main 'East Asian' ancestry component found in most modern East and Southeast Asians, although deeply diverged from it.

+Hoabinhian ancestry has been described as a "deeply branching East Asian ancestry" and inferred to represent the indigenous pre-Neolithic hunter-gatherer groups of large parts of Southeast Asia.
+They display the high genetic affinities with the Upper Paleolithic Tianyuan man from northern China, the Jōmon people of Japan, the Andamanese Onge and Jarawa, the Semang (also known as "Malaysian Negritos") and the Maniq in the interior of the Malay Peninsula.
+In modern populations, the Maniq people have one of the highest Hoabinhian-related ancestry although they have about 35% East Asian-related ancestry.

-The emergence of the Neolithic in Southeast Asia went along with a population shift caused by migrations from southern China.
-Neolithic Mainland Southeast Asian samples predominantly have East Asian ancestry related to ancient populations from southern China, but many of these samples also display admixture with Hoabinhian ancestry or Hoabinhian-related ancestry to a smaller degree.
-In modern populations, this admixture of East Asian and Hoabinhian (or Hoabinhian-related) ancestry is most strongly associated with Austroasiatic-speaking groups, and can also be reproduced in models where Onge samples are taken as proxies for Hoabinhian ancestry.
+The emergence of Neolithic civilization in Southeast Asia coincided with mass migrations from southern China.
+Neolithic Mainland Southeast Asian samples predominantly have East Asian ancestry related to ancient populations from southern China, but many of these samples also display a smaller degree of admixture with Hoabinhian-related ancestry.
+In modern populations, this admixture of East Asian and Hoabinhian-related ancestry is most strongly associated with Austroasiatic-speaking groups and can also be reproduced in models where Onge samples are taken as proxies for Hoabinhian ancestry.